 App Cleaner is not allowed to remove apps from Apple, due to security reasons.
 In such way Apple prevents damaging the system integrity and performance, as deleting of some apps, for instance, Terminal app, is not desirable.

-14. Can I recover the files, removed with App Cleaner?
+Can I recover the files, removed with App Cleaner & Uninstaller?

 No. App Cleaner removes the application from the active OS X operating system only.
 It doesn’t uninstall applications on other hard drives.

 App Cleaner doesn’t allow you to uninstall system apps, such as Mail, System Preferences, App Store and others.
 Removing system apps is prohibited by Apple, as it can damage the system.
-Nektony follows Mac App Store rules, does not collect data for system apps and doesn’t allow you to cleanup or remove them.
+Nektony follows Apple recommendations, does not collect data for system apps and doesn’t allow you to cleanup or remove them.

 By default, App Cleaner scans only the Application folder and shows the list of apps stored there.
 You can either delete the apps from the list provided under the Applications tab in App Cleaner or use the menu bar and go to File → Uninstall Application… where you can point directly to the apps that you need removed.
-Furthermore, for apps outside the Application folder you can specify the path to the program and App Cleaner will find all its service files.
-For that, do the following: after the scan is completed go to Menu Bar → File → Reset Application and select the needed app from any folder.
+Furthermore, for apps outside the Application folder, you can specify the path to the program and App Cleaner will find all its service files.
+For that, do the following: after the scan is completed go to Menu Bar → File → Reset Application… and select the needed app from any folder in Finder.
 In the list of scanned apps, you will see the chosen program.
 If you are not able to find and uninstall the app you need with any of the methods above, you can use the Drag & Drop feature and App Cleaner will automatically pull together all of the service-related files along with the core app for erasure.

 How to change the language of App Cleaner?